yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 MCTS addresses the limitation of our previous GBFS-based agent by enabling deeper multi-turn simulations, probabilistic exploration, and adaptive decision-making.
 Unlike static heuristics, MCTS balances exploitation of strong known moves with exploration of less obvious strategies, offering a more strategic and flexible approach.

-By integrating enhanced heuristics into the rollout policy and leveraging the 15-second pregame window for strategic tree construction, MCTS allows the agent to better evaluate threats, plan sequence formation, and adapt across different stages of the game.
+By integrating enhanced heuristics into the rollout policy, MCTS allows the agent to better evaluate threats and plan sequence formation.
 This makes it a natural progression for building a more robust and intelligent Sequence-playing agent.
 But after thorough testing, this method was not implemented due to xxxxx

 [Back to top](#table-of-contents)